This is a tutorial series that's cumulative in nature. To start from the beginning, start here.

 It might take a few minutes for the connection to be established.

 To view more details about the connector, move your mouse over the "i" icon beside Details.

 LivePerson recommends that, when you connect your bot to Conversational Cloud in a production environment, you deploy at least two Conversational Cloud agent connectors for a single bot.
 This is so the second can serve to support failover if the first goes down.
 Additionally, if you have traffic considerations, you might want to deploy three or more.
 A good baseline is no more than 50 concurrent conversations per agent connector (e.g., deploy 4 connectors to support 200 concurrent conversations).

 There is no limit to the number of agent connectors that a bot can have.

 In a browser, navigate to the Messaging test page.

-- After a moment, you will see a Messaging "call to action," which corresponds to what we selected in the Campaign Builder.
+- After a moment, you will see a Messaging "call to action," which corresponds to what you selected in the Campaign Builder.
 Click the Messaging call to action.

 - Start the bot by entering ‘hi’ or ‘hello.’

 Test the bot's functionality as you would in Conversation Builder's Preview.